Why Being a Dirtbag Might Be Important

 It’s a nice documentary about some adventure travelers (sailors/climbers/surfers; including the founders of Patagonia and North Face) with some focus on sustainability.

-Of course, my meet ups can’t just end without some kind of intense discussion ?
+But of course, my meet ups can’t just end without some kind of intense discussion :D

 There was one lady who argued that traveling and climbing mountains was nothing but “consumption” and that people don’t change or learn much through traveling around the world.
 Clearly, I had to disagree with her, since I traveled for 10 year of my life and I know that I would have been a completely different person today, had I never left New Jersey at age 18 (or Russia at age 8).